momentohq/public-dev-docs/docs/develop/api-reference/response-objects.md

 - errorCode(): MomentoErrorCode - Momento’s own category of errors such as InvalidArgument or BadRequest.
 See [Standards And Practices - Error Handling](https://github.com/momentohq/standards-and-practices/blob/main/docs/client-specifications/error-handling.md)
 - toString(): string - alias for message()

-### Success extends Response
+### Success

 The command was successful.

-### Hit extends Response
+### Hit

-For fetch commands, the key or field exists.
+For fetch commands, the key or field exists in the cache and there is a "cache hit".
 Usually extended to return a value.

-### Miss extends Response
+### Miss

-For fetch commands, the key or field does not exist.
+For fetch commands, the key or field does not exist and it a "cache miss."